Volunteers play a vital role at BREC

-Not only by providing exceptional services to over 40,000 visitors each year, they also provide the link with our local community, which is key to supporting the continued growth and development to our thriving arts and culture scene in the South West.
+Not only by providing exceptional services to over 40,000 visitors each year, BREC Volunteers provide the link with our local community, which is key to supporting the continued growth and development to our thriving arts and culture scene in the South West.

-As a BREC Volunteer you will have the option to undertake roles such as serving food and beverages from our BREC Coffee Bar, assisting patrons to find their seating or you could even work behind the BREC Bars if you have a RSA certificate!
+As a BREC Volunteer you will have the option to undertake roles such as serving food and beverages from the BREC Cafe, assisting patrons to find their seating or you could even work behind the BREC Bars if you have a RSA certificate!

 Enhancing the visitor experience is at the heart of everything we do.